linkingpaths/acts_as_abusable/README.markdown

 abuse.confirmed?
 abuse.confirm!

-# URL used as base for
+# URL used as base for the abuse report
 abuse.referer

-# Resource that supposely is an abuse
+# Resource that is linked to the abuse report
 abuse.resource
 </pre>